 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in Maine.
+Voters do not need an excuse to vote absentee/by-mail in Maine.

 Early Voting In Maine